Why an FAQ section?

 If you don’t read a newspaper, don’t have pets, don’t have friends, don’t drink wine, drink nothing but distilled water, don’t eat food, don’t use the furniture… then, by all means, go for it.
 However, if you insist on a white fabric, a surcharge must be applied to the cost of the project due to the extra time involved in protecting the white fabric during the re-upholstery and delivery stages.

 When it gets dirty, call a professional upholstery cleaning service.
-Don’t call us.
+Don’t call me.

 - 14. Do you work with leather?

-Yes and we have leather swatches in our sample library.
+Yes and I have leather swatches in our sample library.